veertuinc/anklet/README.md

               database: 0

     ```
     > Note: You can only ever run two VMs per host per the Apple macOS SLA.
-While you can specify more than two services, only two will ever be running a VM at one time. `sleep_interval` can be used to control the frequency/priority of a service and increase the odds that a job will be picked up.
+While you can specify more than two plugins, only two will ever be running a VM at one time. `sleep_interval` can be used to control the frequency/priority of a plugin and increase the odds that a job will be picked up.
-3. Run the binary on the host that has the [Anka CLI installed](https://docs.veertu.com/anka/anka-virtualization-cli/getting-started/installing-the-anka-virtualization-package/) (Anka is not needed if just running an Anklet Controller).
+3. Run the binary on the host that has the [Anka CLI installed](https://docs.veertu.com/anka/anka-virtualization-cli/getting-started/installing-the-anka-virtualization-package/) (Anka is not needed if just running an Anklet Receiver).
     - `tail -fF /Users/myUser/Library/Logs/anklet.log` to see the logs.
 You can run `anklet` with `LOG_LEVEL=DEBUG` to see more verbose output.
 3. To stop, send an interrupt or ctrl+c.
-It will attempt a graceful shut down of services, sending unfinished jobs back to the queue or waiting until the job is done to prevent orphans.
+It will attempt a graceful shut down of plugins, sending unfinished jobs back to the queue or waiting until the job is done to prevent orphans.

 It is also possible to use ENVs for several of the items in the config.
 They override anything set in the yml.
 Here is a list of ENVs that you can use: